why did I get started?

-I was born into and raised by a family of Surinamese-Indian heritage in the seaside city of The Hague in the Netherlands.
-With two older sisters, I’m the youngest in the family.
-While growing up, I began early on to witness gender differences in my environment.
+I was born into a Surinamese-Indian family in The Hague, the Netherlands.
+While growing up, not only did I notice differences between the Dutch culture and the culture at home, but I also began early on witnessing gender differences in my environment.
 Men and women had specific tasks and separate roles set aside for them.
 My interest in gender differences only grew when I started studying discourses and social constructions in my cultural studies class in university.